openlayers/openlayers.github.io/README.md

     $ grunt deploy:origin/master

 This is the default task (deploying `origin/master`), so this is the same as running `grunt` with no args.

+## Updating the current release

+The latest release is specified in the `Gruntfile.js` as `currentRelease` (this will not always be the case).
+Before deploying the site for a newly created tag, update the `Gruntfile.js` with the name of the release tag.
+Then run `grunt deploy:foo` as described above (where `foo` is the name of the release tag).